liumengyuan1997/Med_Unet/README.md

   --load LOAD, -f LOAD  Load model from a .pth file --scale SCALE, -s SCALE
-                        Downscaling factor of the images --interval INTERVAL   Set training skipping steps --validation VAL, -v VAL
+                        Downscaling factor of the images --size, -sz SIZE      Width and Height of the images --interval INTERVAL   Set training skipping steps --validation VAL, -v VAL
                         Percent of the data that is used as validation (0-100) --amp                 Use mixed precision
 ```

-By default, the `scale` is 1, this is for better results.
-If you want to use less memory, you can set it to 0.5.
+By default, the image resizing(preprocessing) option is `size` is [256, 256], which is width and height.
+You can change it to different size as you wish.
+If you want to change the option to scale, you can add `--scale` (1.0 is the max, which can give better results.
+If you want to use less memory, you can set it to 0.5.)

 Automatic mixed precision is also available with the `--amp` flag.
 [Mixed precision](https://arxiv.org/abs/1710.03740) allows the model to use less memory and to be faster on recent GPUs by using FP16 arithmetic.
 Enabling AMP is recommended.